soso-song/loqal-discussion-website/README.md

 * View all reported answers
   * Click to jump to question page at answer
   * Flag answer or deny report
+* Admin's sidebar
+ * Option to go back to admin's dashboard
+ * Option to go back to the regular dashboard
-* Sidebar directing to bookmarks at list of reported users, list of reported questions, and list of reported answers.
-Also could direct to new pages of posting new notices, viewing all users, questions, answers or tags.
+ * Options for jumping to bookmarks on admin's dashboard at list of reported users, list of reported questions, and list of reported answers
+ * Options to direct to new pages for posting new notices, viewing all users, questions, answers or tags

 #### Post Notice
 * An admin user could post important notices that are to be pinned at top of regular user's dashboard